calculix/ccx2paraview/README.md

 # TODO

+Multiprocessing for tests.

+Paraview programmable filter for tensor principal directions (eigenvectors).

 Parse binary .frd files.

-Multiprocessing for tests.
+Parse DAT files: it would be a killer feature if Paraview could visualize results in gauss points.

 Contribute to meshio.
 Use meshio XDMF writer: https://github.com/calculix/ccx2paraview/issues/6

-Parse DAT files: it would be a killer feature if Paraview could visualize results in gauss points.